theaccountancycloud/interview-task/README.md

 Please try to avoid using libraries.
 You may use online resources for general help with syntax, techniques etc but please don't copy code.

-To submit the completed task, please create a public fork of this repository with your changes send us the link.
+To submit the completed task, please create a public fork of this repository with your changes and send us the link.
 Alternatively you may send us a zipped directory with the files contained.

 ## The Task